MukitCSTE/UVicSENG360Labs/lab07/index.md

 Create a user called `web` with password `webserver`.
 See [http://www.postgresql.org/docs/9.1/static/app-createuser.html](http://www.postgresql.org/docs/9.1/static/app-createuser.html).

-You will need to do it as user postgres.
-Do the following (as root):
+You will need to do it as user **postgres**.
+To become the postgres user, first make yourself root with `su`.
+Then do `su postgres` to switch over to the postgres user.
+Then do the following:

-	su postgres
 	cd ~
 	createuser -P web

 Test that the user `web` can connect to the database and see the table

-	psql -h localhost -U web lab6
+	psql -h localhost -U web lab7

 # Part 2: Python and SQL Injection #

+- Note: At this point, I recommend making yourself the `root` user in the VM.
+If you are still the postgres user, you may use the `exit` command to stop being postgres and roll back to being root.

 Use the following python script and save it as `sql.py`.
 Place your python script in the `/usr/lib/cgi-bin` folder.
 It should be able to display the tuple with id value equal 5 (make sure there is one in your table).